 Spicy Slow Cooker Chili

 This Spicy Slow Cooker Chili gets a nice boost of flavor by using a combination of spicy and sweet pork sausage, rather than plain ground beef.
-To turn up the heat even more, use all spicy sausage instead.
+To turn up the heat even more, use all spicy sausage instead and/or add chipotle chili powder or extra cumin!

 - 3 T. chili powder